The Sugar Act of 1764: Taxation, Trade, and the Seeds of Revolution

 Conclusion

-The Sugar Act of 1764 marked a crucial moment in American history, sparking debates over colonial rights and taxation policies.
+The Sugar Act of 1764 was a pivotal moment in the buildup to the American Revolution.

 References: